PopcornTimeCommunity/desktop/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/ .

 ***

+This project is not illegal, nor does it violate **any** DMCA laws.
+The use of this project, however, may be illegal in your area.
+Check your local laws and regulations regarding the use of torrents to watch potentially copyrighted content.
+The maintainers of this project do not condone the use of this project for anything illegal, in any state, region, country, or planet.
+Please use at your own risk.

+***